minikomi/pipesock/README.md

 A websocket server you can pipe to.

+    tail -f "some.log" | awk 'print{$2 "," $3}' | pipesock

+The server will be there on port `:9193`.

 Other views can be added to $GOPATH/src/github.com/minikomi/pipesock/views/

-    tail -f "some.log" | go run pipesock.go

-The server will be there on port `:9193`.

 Accessing `/flush` will clear the buffer.